 I’m an ectomorph who’s (twice) added more than 20 lb. of muscle in my life.
 I’ll share how that went.

-This article also shares advice bodybuilding & fitness experts give ectomorphs on how to eat & train in order to gain lean muscle weight as fast as possible.
+This article also shares advice bodybuilding & fitness experts give those of us with thin builds on how to eat & train in order to gain lean muscle weight as fast as possible.

-Eat more, as in 500+ calories/day above normal
+Eat more, as in at least 500+ calories/day above normal.

 The To-Do List For Ectomorphs list above came from strength & conditioning coaches, a nutrition consultant for Olympic athletes & pro sports teams, & two registered dietician nutritionists, and their advice applies to both women & men.